Inside: Encourage your teens to become successful adults in the future with these five ways to help teens develop a strong work ethic starting today.

 Be generous with praise and acknowledge effort in everything your teen does, whether it is in school, at a job, or in an extracurricular activity.
 When appropriate, offer rewards for a job well done or bonuses when they go above and beyond.

+Developing strong work habits at the onset of your teen’s employment career can make the difference as they move into adulthood.
 Help them to recognize the feelings of achievement that go along with completing a tough project or reaching a goal that they have set for themselves.
-Though hard work isn’t always acknowledged in the “real world”, learning to appreciate the internal results of their accomplishments will go a long way.
+Though hard work isn’t always acknowledged in the “real world”, learning to appreciate the internal results of their accomplishments will be incredibly beneficial in the long run.

-A strong work ethic is something that takes time to develop and the right guidance to encourage.
-By helping your teen to focus on the long term benefits of working hard and the rewards of putting forth their best effort, you’ll give them the tools they need to thrive as adults.
+A strong work ethic is something that takes time to develop but it can be learned.
+By helping your teen to focus on the long-term benefits of working hard and the rewards of putting forth their best effort, you’ll give them the tools they need to thrive as adults.

-Not only will you be proud of them, they’ll be proud of themselves.
+Not only will you be proud of them, but they’ll also be proud of themselves.